pirminis/refresh-on-inactivity/README.md

 This script solves the session timeout problem by automatically refreshing the website every 59 minutes.

-It also has multiple warnings that inform doctors about impending ~doom~ refresh.
+It also has multiple warnings to tell doctors about impending ~doom~ refresh.

 # Installation